terraref/drone-pipeline/CONTRIBUTING.md

 User stories are also a great way of providing a template on how using the drone pipeline provides a solutions.
 It's possible that someone's had similar needs and reading how a solution was reached can be helpful.
+They also help us by identifying common community needs.

 ## Contributing To Development